TIS 684. Internship. (3 h)

-The internship requires 60 hours of shadowing, observing, gathering data and interpreting/translation work in a professional interpreting, translation, educational or healthcare setting, depending on the student’s chosen track.
+This internship requires 60 hours of shadowing, observing, and interpreting/translation work in a professional interpreting/translation setting in the student’s chosen field of interest.

 TIS 731.
 Applied Interpreting Studies.
 (3 h)